rhezab/smile/docs/deploy.md

 ## What commits trigger a deployment?

-Any commit on any branch that modifies a file in your project will generate a deployment.
+By default any commit on any branch that modifies a file in your project will generate a deployment.
+The concept here is "continuous deployment" where things just are always synced with the online website.
 The exceptions are:
-- Changes that only effect files in the `docs/` directory do not generate an deployment.
+- Changes that only effect files in the `docs/` directory do not generate a deployment.
-- Additionally, pushes to any branches named `analysis`, `models`, and `docs` will not generate a deployment with the assumption is this is where you can track code for these purposes and are not relevant to the deployment logic.
+- Additionally, pushes to branches name eitehr `analysis`, `models`, or `docs` will not generate a deployment with the assumption is this is where you can track code for these purposes and are not relevant to the deployment logic.

+If you would like to add additional files, folders, or branches to be ignored see the starting section of `.github/workflows/deploy.yml`.

 ## Deploying a specific version of your experiment